 - Cans should be cleaned and recycled at one of the Island's Bring Bank sites

-- Glass bottles and jars, wherever possible, should be cleaned and set aside until recycling resumes at civic amenity sites.
+- Glass bottles and jars, wherever possible, should be cleaned and recycled at one of the Island's civic amenity sites

 - Reduce perishable food waste by only buying what you need

 - If possible, compost garden waste.
 Otherwise, take it to a civic amenity site.
 Please try to avoid disposing of this in your general waste bin

 - Non-conforming waste such as batteries, builders’ rubble, fluorescent tubes and lamps, and electrical items should not be placed in wheelie bins at any time.
 Please take these to civic amenity sites